chachapranu/mew-agent/ARCHITECTURE.md

 ## Extension Points

 ### Adding New Tools
-1. Add method to `RefrigeratorPlugin.cs` with `[KernelFunction]` attribute
+1. Add method to appropriate plugin with `[KernelFunction]` attribute
-2. Implement tool logic in `RefrigeratorService.cs`
+2. For MCP tools: Implement in `RefrigeratorService.cs` and add to MCP discovery
-3. Add tool definition to MCP discovery endpoint
+3. For internal tools: Add to `TimerService.cs` or create new plugin
+4. Register plugin in `MewAgentService.InitializeAsync()`
-4. Tool automatically available to agent
+5. Tool automatically available to agent

 ### Supporting New LLMs
 Just update `appsettings.json`: